 |

-| Interior,
+Interior,

 Thinnes House, 1991.
 Piedmont,

 WY.
-Straight print (without masks)
+Straight print (without

-on left, final print on right.
-A special contrast mask was used to affect
+masks) on left, final print on right.
+A special contrast mask

-the contrast of all the interior values, while not affecting the values
+was used to affect the contrast of all the interior values without

-of the open window area.
-On the straight print (left), the interior values
+affecting the values of the open window area.
+On the straight print

-were a little too dark and "muddy", while the values in the
+(left), the interior values were a little too dark and "muddy",

-window area are just right.
-I could have used two different contrast filters
+while the values in the window area are just right.
+I could have used

-when making the print, a soft filter for the window area and a hard filter
+for the window area and a hard filter for all the interior areas.

-for all the interior areas.
-I chose instead to use a special contrast
+I chose instead to use a special contrast mask because the

-technique allowed for a more accurate and "seamless" effect
+for a more accurate and seamless effect especially around the rectangular

-especially around the rectangular window area where the drastically different
+window area where the drastically different contrasts meet.
+The contrast

-contrasts meet.
-The contrast enhancing effect of this mask is extremely
+enhancing effect of this mask is extremely versatile and can vary

-versatile and can vary from subtle to extreme. |
+from subtle to extreme. |

-Interactive
+Interactive examples

 rollover